 Get your copy of Me, the Boy, and The Monster here, and be sure to let Hannah and I know your thoughts!

 Hannah helps fellow adoptive parents look after themselves and find the practical resources they need so that they are equipped to help their families thrive.
 She’s the adoptive mum of Joanna (10) and Charlotte (9), both of whom have additional needs.
 These include attachment disorders, PTSD, autism, ADHD and pFAS.
-Find her on social media @HLMeadows and check out her blog.
+Find her on social media @HLMeadows.

 When Gina Heumann and her husband Aaron picked up their beautifulbaby boy from his Guatemalan foster mom, the warning signs were there.
 Maddox hadn’t been well taken care of or well loved.
 He screamed for the entire flight home.

 But Gina, Aaron, and younger brother Landrey had no hesitations.
 They were sure all this sweet little boy needed was love and nurturing.